Germany: Cologne cardinal offers pope resignation over abuse scandals | DW | 02.03.2022

 Woelki took a five-month break from his duties in September after the Vatican accused him of "major mistakes" in his handling of reports of sexual abuse at the hands of priests.

-Cardinal Woelki faced a public backlash in 2020 for deciding not to publish the results of an expert report he himself had commissioned into sexual abuse in Cologne, Germany's biggest archdiocese.
+Cardinal Woelki faced public backlash in 2020 for deciding not to publish the results of an expert report he himself had commissioned on sexual abuse in Cologne, Germany's biggest archdiocese.

 He cited legal reasons for not releasing the information.